jashkenas/ruby-processing/README.md

 ### Ruby alternatives for processing convenience methods

-Many of processing (convenience) methods make little sense in ruby (and many are no-longer implemented).
+Many processing (convenience) methods make little sense in ruby (and many are no-longer implemented).
 See ruby alternatives for [details][].
 ____

 [License][]